 The generalized variance chart plots the joint process variability of several related variables.
 The center line is the determinant of the sample covariance matrix.
 The lower and upper control limits are based on the number of variables and number of observations in each subgroup.

 The Generalized Variance chart should be in control before you interpret the Tsquared chart.
 When the Generalized Variance chart is out of control, the control limits on the Tsquared chart will not be accurate and may falsely indicate an out-of-control condition.

 Red points indicate subgroups that are above the upper control limit and not in control.
 One disadvantage to multivariate charts is that the scale is unrelated to the scale of any of the variables, and out-of-control signals do not reveal which variable (or combination of variables) caused the signal.

-Investigate any subgroups that are above the upper control limit.
-The Session window output show which points are above the upper control limit, as shown here.
+Investigate any points that are above the upper control limit.
+The output shows exactly which points are above the control limit, as shown here.

 * WARNING * If graph is updated with new data, the results above may no longer